Score

 Default Means Default

-A product that ships with an insecure configuration — even temporarily — does not meet the CRA’s secure default requirement.
-The regulation assesses the state of the product at the point of placing on the market, not after a timer expires.
-‘It secures itself later’ is not secure by default.
-It is insecure by default with deferred remediation.
-Market surveillance authorities and notified bodies assess what the product does out of the box.
+A product that ships insecure — even temporarily — fails Regulation 2024/2847’s secure default requirement.
+The regulation assesses the product at the point of placing on the market, not after a timer expires.
+‘It secures itself later’ is insecure by default with deferred remediation.
+Notified bodies assess what the product does out of the box.

 Jan Mulder